LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 the structural hints while they are in front; the mode signal restores them through the imported keylabel renderer when the temporary layer closes.
 Exit and teardown remove the owner-scoped overlays.
+The shared renderer wraps each displayed modifier symbol as a modifier key.
+Document-level keydown and keyup feedback highlights every matching visible modifier while its key is held, including both Shift and the configured ownership override.
+It resets pressed treatments on release, window blur, or document hiding, and removes those listeners when no assigned modifier labels remain.
 The renderer marks the label whose target is actively focused and colors it from the configured focus-ring color.
 Its background is darkened only when necessary to maintain at least 4.5:1 contrast with white text, while the existing thin